JetBrains/guide/site/go/tutorials/bedrock_with_go/getting_started/index.md

 ![step12](./images/step12.png)

-which will be helpful when we are interacting our Go application with AWS SDK.
+Now, we need to configure AWS CLI to use the access keys, which will be helpful when we are interacting our Go application with AWS SDK.

 Open the Terminal and then type **aws configure**.
 After that, provide your access key id and secret access key.